lowzijian/Secured-Transaction-History-Module/README.md

 ## ✨ Features
 - 🔐 Simple authentication system that allow users to login using device biometric (Face ID / Fingerprint)
-- 📄 Transaction List Screen with pull-to-refresh to stimulate data reload, sensive information like amount is masked by default and to be revealed by device biometric authorization
+- 📄 Transaction List Screen with pull-to-refresh to stimulate data reload, sensitive information like amount is masked by default and to be revealed by device biometric authorization
 - 📌 Transaction Detail Screen with full info
 - ⚙️ Error Handling for auth, network, and UI
 - 💅 Built with clean architecture and modular components